GenomicsAotearoa/hts_workshop_mpi/level1/06-organisation.md

 ## References

-The workflow used here doens't have to be the exact same as what is used in your team, particularly when we start working with the `slurm` management system in later workshops.
+The workflow used here doesn't have to be the exact same as what is used in your team, particularly when we start working with the `slurm` management system in later workshops.
 You can read the references below for some ideas about what is worth documenting.

 1. [Noble WS (2009) A Quick Guide to Organizing Computational Biology Projects.
 PLoS Comput Biol 5(7): e1000424.](https://doi.org/10.1371/journal.pcbi.1000424)
 1. [Sandve GK, Nekrutenko A, Taylor J, Hovig E (2013) Ten Simple Rules for Reproducible Computational Research.
 PLoS Comput Biol 9(10): e1003285.](https://doi.org/10.1371/journal.pcbi.1003285)